NJ v. Christopher Gregor: Treadmill Abuse Murder Trial

 Clarification: Gregor was charged in two separate incidents, each having different charges associated with them.
 The treadmill incident, which resulted in a charge of child endangerment (Count 1), occurred on March 20, 2021.
 On April 2, 2021 (Count 2), Corey died of blunt force trauma; no treadmill was involved.
 The charge of causing Corey’s death is described as Gregor “knowingly caused serious bodily injury resulting in the death of another.”

-Gregor’s defense has also hired a consulting forensic pathologist who determined Corey’s manner of death was “natural.”
+Gregor’s defense also hired a consulting forensic pathologist who determined Corey’s manner of death was “natural.”
 Defense attorney Mario Gallucci clarified further in a written statement to Court TV that Corey’s death was caused by “complications from pneumonia.”

 At the time of his death, the boy’s mother and Gregor shared joint custody.
 According to reports, Gregor was not present in Corey’s life until he was four.
 Corey’s mother, Breanna Micciolo, said she reported Gregor for abuse over 100 times, but no one took action.
 Breanna has since sued the New Jersey Division of Child Protection and Permanency for failing to protect Corey properly.